top of page

 It's Not My Penis

-Ultimately, as a parent, I appreciate that it isn't my penis.
+Ultimately, as a parent and grandparent, I appreciate that it isn't my penis.
 If my son later decides he wants it removed, he is absolutely capable of doing so.
 I've had a father share very candidly in my practice that he and his brother were kept intact as children and they were picked on so bad in high school that they both elected to be circumcised as adults.
 Interestingly, he shared this is a group prenatal class where another client also shared that he remains #intact today and could not wrap his mind around the idea that part of his penis might have been cut off.
 His wife shared very candidly as well that the arguments for circumcision for cosmetic reasons were senseless.
 If a man lacks ability to wash himself, his foreskin isn't going to make it all that better or worse of an experience for her and once erect, visually, there is very little difference.

 Not having a penis myself, and even if I did, the one attached to my child was not mine to remove.
 In my mind, this is a human rights issue.
 It is a violation of his physical integrity.
 He has a right to self-determine if his penis remains intact or if his foreskin is removed.
 I am fairly confident that those babies who suffered a poor outcome and risked disfigurement would likely have chosen to remain intact and gamble the one in sixteen thousand, six hundred and sixty-seven potential they may have to endure circumcision later.

-30 views2 comments
+42 views2 comments

 bottom of page